Ulidavaru Kandanthe: Chapter 1

-Chapter 2: Richard Antony alias Richi-
+Chapter 2

-The second narrative comes from a close ally of Richi, Dinesha, who is held in lock-up.
+Richard Antony alias Richi – The second narrative comes from a close ally of Richi, Dinesha, who is held in lock-up.
 Richi is a brash and flamboyant young man who carries out dirty work for a local gangster-cum-businessman, Shankar Poojary.
 Poojary has links with the Bombay underworld and runs several fishing boats in Malpe.
 Richi has earned a bad reputation for himself and is a disgrace to his father, a priest in the local church.

 Poojary summons Richi and Dinesha to his estate and tasks him to find Balu, one of his employees to 'teach him a lesson.
 Poojary asks Richi not to overdo it by 'losing control'.
 The annual Janmashtami festival in Udupi is in full swing as Richi and the gang arrive at Jodu Raste.
 Balu has painted himself as a tiger and is participating in Huli-vesha (tiger dance).
-Richi knocks out Balu and has him sent to the harbour.
+Richi knocks out Balu and has him sent to the harbor.
 However, he takes a detour when he hears that Raghu is back in town and needs a visit.

 It is revealed that Richi and Dinesha were the armed gangsters who were looking for Raghu in the previous story.
-Richi forces his way into the house and goes about explaining the made-up story of a Cuban boy (Tony Montana from the film Scarface) and a boy from Mandva (Vijay Chauhan from the movie Agneepath), and how a person at the receiving end of a beating often doesn't realise why he is being served this.
-This story doubles as a threat to Raghu and also as a metaphor for the viewers who are kept in dark as the violent story unfolds.
-Richi finds the red bag which Raghu had stolen from the Bombay gang and asks the latter to join him for a boat ride.
+Richi forces his way into the house and goes about explaining the made-up story of a Cuban boy (Tony Montana from the film Scarface) and a boy from Mandva (Vijay Chauhan from the movie Agneepath), and how a person at the receiving end of a beating often doesn't realize why he is being served this.
+This story doubles as a threat to Raghu and also as a metaphor for the viewers who are kept in the dark as the violent story unfolds.
+Richi finds the red bag that Raghu had stolen from the Bombay gang and asks the latter to join him for a boat ride.
 Raghu reluctantly agrees to say that he has to join his mother for dinner later in the day.

 Once on the fishing boat, Richi is torturing Balu and forcing a confession out of him.
 Eventually, Richi pulls out a gun on Balu who by now is a broken man, and fires a shot.
 It would seem that Balu is no more.